A Comparative Evaluation of Quantification Methods: Algorithms for Quantification

-\item \textbf{The DyS Framework (DyS, FMM).} More recently, \citet{maletzke_dys_2019} proposed the \emph{DyS} framework, in which the main idea is to utilize confidence scores resulting from the decision functions of a binary classifier.
-More precisely, the confidence scores obtained on the training data are divided into bins, and then the probability that the confidence of an instance ends up in that bin is estimated from the training set.
-Thus, in our context the number of linear equations we obtain from Equation \ref{eq:dmbase} equals the chosen number of bins, which, next to the distance function that this set of equations is optimized on, can be seen as a parameter of this framework.
+\item \textbf{The DyS Framework (DyS, HDy).} More recently, \citet{maletzke_dys_2019} proposed the \emph{DyS} framework, in which the main idea is to utilize confidence scores resulting from the decision functions of a binary classifier.
+More precisely, the confidence scores obtained on the training data are divided into bins, and then the probability that the confidence score of an instance ends up in that bin is estimated from the training set.
+Thus, in our context, the number of linear equations we obtain from Equation \ref{eq:dmbase} equals the chosen number of bins, which, next to the distance function that this set of equations is optimized on, can be seen as a parameter of this framework.
 A main drawback of this framework is that it only works for the binary case, and that many of the distance functions that were proposed and evaluated for this framework are not convex, requiring methods such as ternary search to estimate the optimal solution.
 Since in their evaluation, using the Topsøe distance \citep{deza_encyclopedia_2009} has proven to yield consistently good results, we are applying this setup as \emph{DyS} method in our experiments.
-Furthermore, it is noteworthy that \emph{Forman's mixture model (FMM)} \citep{forman_quantifying_2008} can also be regarded as a method of this framework that uses Manhattan distance along with a particularly large number of bins.
+Furthermore, it is noteworthy that this framework was motivated as a generalization of the \emph{HDy} method \citep{gonzalez-castro_class_2013}, which uses the Hellinger distance to match distributions.

-\item \textbf{readme.} Instead of applying a classifier, the \emph{readme} method~\citep{hopkins_method_2010} directly models the distribution of the feature space by counting the co-occurences of the individual features $X_i$.
-This method was originally developed to be used on document-term matrices in the context of text mining.
-Due to sparsity issues, it requires all features to be binned, and only a subset of all features is projected on to form the system as in Equation \ref{eq:dmbase}, which is then optimized by means of general least-squares regression.
-In practice, one samples an ensemble of such subsets and averages the corresponding results in the end to obtain the final prediction.

-\item \textbf{Hellinger Distance Minimization (HDx, HDy).} \citet{gonzalez-castro_class_2013} have proposed two methods that are based on minimizing the Hellinger distance to match distributions in Equation \ref{eq:dmbase}.
-Similar to the \emph{readme} method, in the \emph{HDx} method one considers the distributions of single features $X_i$, while in the \emph{HDy} method, one applies classifiers as in the $GAC$ method to form the system in Equation \ref{eq:gac}.
+\item \textbf{Forman's Mixture Model (FMM)}.
+Like the DyS framework, this method is based on matching distributions of classifier scores.
+Yet, instead of matching probability density functions which are estimated from binned classifier scores, \citet{forman_counting_2005} proposed to match the cumulative distributions of classifier scores to avoid sparsity issues.
+To match these distributions, Forman proposed minimizing their \emph{PP-area}, which practically corresponds to minimizing the Manhattan distance \citep{firat_unified_2016}.

 \item \textbf{Friedman's Method (FM).} Similar to the \emph{GPAC} method, \citet{friedman_friedman_2014} proposed to utilize the confidence scores from probabilistic classifiers.
 However, instead of averaging the class-conditional confidence scores, he proposes to utilize the fraction of class-conditional confidence scores that are above and below the observed class prevalences in the training data.